XPRNetwork/dex-bot/README.md

 # dexbot

-This is the code for both market maker and grid trading bot strategies against the Proton DEX
+This is the code for both market maker and grid trading bot strategies against the MetalX.com DEX
 ### API and docs information
   Website: https://metalx.com.